 Tuolumne County DUI defense.

-How DUI cases move through the Tuolumne County Superior Court in Sonora, the DMV 10-day hearing process, and what to do after a DUI arrest anywhere in Tuolumne County.
+How DUI cases move through the Tuolumne County Superior Court in Sonora, the DMV 10-day hearing deadline, and how the Gold Country highways and the State Route 120 route to Yosemite shape the county's DUI cases.

 The Tuolumne County Superior Court